-Figure 6 – Energy consumption for a typical sensor reported in [b-IEEE VTC].
+Figure 7 – Energy consumption for a typical sensor reported in [b-IEEE VTC].

-This clause will discuss these issues in three categories of energy efficiency.

-Not only with WSN must be considered in wired sensor network.
+This clause classifies three categories of energy efficiency which should be considered in not only wireless sensor networks but also wired sensor networks.

 Energy efficient hardware setting

 Sensor nodes mainly rely on small batteries for their life time, all programs must be implemented with small code size and cause minimal power consumption.
-Power-aware networking and data delivery is a pivot feature for the longevity of necessary nodes and batteries to reduce electronic waste.
+Power-aware networking and data delivery are a pivot feature for the longevity of necessary nodes and batteries to reduce electronic waste.
 Thus, hardware setting for sensor node has the following considerations:

-To place efficient number of devices; density and network diameter differ by applications and services and redundant communication scope may cause unnecessary receiving power consumption, too scarce deployment may cause unnecessary increasing of retransmission which consume a lot of transmission power.
+To place efficient number of devices; density and network diameter differ by applications and services and redundant communication scope may cause unnecessary receiving power consumption, and too scarce deployment may cause unnecessary increasing of retransmission which consume a lot of transmission power.